-FG has already implemented a Noise Measurements for the peak period of 2016 and 2017.
+FG has already implemented Noise measurements during the peak period of 2016 and 2017 at each airport.

 Additionally, FG has implemented an Interim Monitoring Plan for Noise in cooperation with the National and Technical University of Athens.
 The Plan was submitted to the Ministry of Environment and Energy as an Annex to the Modification Dossiers of the EIA studies.

-Additionally, in the aforementioned studies Noise Modelling was presented depicting the expected noise levels in relation to the passenger forecast for upcoming years.
+Moreover, in the aforementioned studies Noise Modelling was presented depicting the expected noise levels in relation to the passenger forecast for upcoming years.
 The Interim Monitoring Plan for Noise was implemented for 2018 as follows: